James O'Higgins Norman

-Background
+Early life and education

-O'Higgins Norman was born in Dublin, Ireland, and grew up in Glasnevin where he attended St Kevins College secondary school.
-He has said that he is a descendant of Chilean independence leader Bernardo O'Higgins.
+O'Higgins Norman was born in Dublin, Ireland.
+He attended secondary school at St Kevin's College in Glasnevin.

-Education

-His undergraduate studies included philosophy, psychology and sociology and he has an honours degree in Divinity from Pontifical University of Saint Thomas Aquinas (Rome, 1994), as well as a Higher Diploma in Education from University College Dublin (1996) and a Master's degree in Education from the National University of Ireland, Maynooth (1999).
-He also studied Family Law at the Law Society of Ireland (2008) and was awarded a Doctorate from UCL Institute of Education, London (2006).
+He holds a degree in Divinity from Pontifical University of Saint Thomas Aquinas in Rome (1994), a Higher Diploma in Education from University College Dublin (1996) and a Master's degree in Education from the National University of Ireland, Maynooth (1999).